 The page cache is used to cache the Neo4j data as stored on disk.
 Ensuring that all, or at least most, of the graph data from disk is cached into memory will help avoid costly disk access and result in optimal performance.

-The parameter for specifyig the page cache is:
+The parameter for specifying the page cache is:

-This specifies how much memory Neo4j is allowed to use for this cache.
+This specifies how much memory Neo4j is allowed to use for the page cache.

 The following are two possible methods for estimating the page cache size, depending on whether you are already running in production or planning for a future deployment: